MicrosoftDocs/memdocs/memdocs/intune/protect/wandera-mtd-connector-integration.md

    ![Integrations and permissions](./media/wandera-mtd-connector-integration/integrations-and-permissions.png)

-7. Next to Intune User and Device Sync, click the Grant button to start the process to provide consent for Wandera to perform Life Cycle Management (LCM) functions with Azure and Endpoint Manager.
+7. Next to Intune User and Device Sync, click the Grant button to start the process to provide consent for Wandera to perform Life Cycle Management (LCM) functions with Azure and Intune.
 8. When prompted, select or enter your Azure admin credentials.
 Review the requested permissions, then select the checkbox to Consent on behalf of your organization.
 Finally, click Accept to authorize the LCM integration.

    ![Accept permissions](./media/wandera-mtd-connector-integration/permissions.png)